dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 > classical optimisation techniques and their relations to MIL.*

-As was mentioned in the "Introduction" chapter one of the goals of designing a monadic intermediate representation is to be able to express and use optimising code transformations in the presence of effects.
+As was mentioned in the "Introduction" chapter one of the goals of designing a monadic intermediate language is to be able to express and use optimising code transformations in the presence of effects.
 MIL provides a dozen of implemented transformations available for using from a source language compiler which targets MIL.
 Most of the transformations presented in this chapter are